-Economic nationalism was United States policy.
-The nation’s leaders believed political independence (national security) depended upon industrial independence.
-Very high, protective tariffs provided the foundation for economic development; secured the American market for U.S. producers; and upheld a high standard of wages for American workers.
+America’s leaders believed political independence (national security) depended upon industrial independence.
+Very high, protective tariffs provided the foundation for economic development; secured the U.S. market for U.S. producers; and upheld a high standard of wages for American workers.

 UNITED NATIONS • BRETTON WOODS

 In 1944, the “United Nations Monetary and Financial Conference” convened at Bretton Woods, New Hampshire to establish the dollar as the world’s “reserve currency.”
 National currencies were un-pegged from gold, and pegged to the dollar.
 Conferees adopted a plan for a global monetary system:

 In the new monetary system, national economies would become integrated and inter-dependent.
 International trade would be centrally managed within a framework of United Nations Governance by U.N. agencies such the World Court, World Bank, and the International Monetary Fund (IMF).

 By the incremental loss of economic independence, nations would gradually lose national sovereignty (nationhood).

 At the close of the conference, the U.S. Treasury Secretary (Henry Morgenthau, Jr.) said the establishment of the U.N. banking system marked the “end of economic nationalism.”
 And he was right.

 National economies were integrated in phases, beginning with the U.N.’s General Agreement on Tariffs & Trade (22,000-page GATT Treaty, Jan.
 1, 1948).
 The U.N. treaty legally removed protective tariffs and other barriers to interdependence.